Fertilizing Containers: Tips for Feeding Plants in Pots

 The Importance of Nutrients for Container Plants

-My containers filled with petunias, salvia, lettuces, and tomatoes looked awful, especially when compared to those I planted in the ground later.
-I was accidentally starving the container plants because I didn’t replace nutrients that were leached out of the potting mix every time I watered.
+My containers filled with petunias, salvia, lettuces, and tomatoes looked awful, especially compared to those I planted in the ground later.
+I was accidentally starving the container plants because I didn’t replace nutrients leached out of the potting mix every time I watered.
 Unlike plants in the ground, which have roots to seek out additional nutrients, container plants are effectively quarantined from the nutrients, fungi, and bacteria naturally found in soil.

-Sure, you can sprinkle in some fertilizer pellets, as you might do with vegetables grown in the ground.
+Sure, you can sprinkle some fertilizer pellets, as you might do with vegetables grown in the ground.
 But even that won’t be enough for some container plants, especially tomatoes and other big feeders!
 A regular liquid feed is best.
 You can buy liquid fertilizers or make your own.
 Diluted with water, they provide a shot of extra nutrients that ensure plants continue to grow well and be productive.

 Tomatoes in containers.
 Photo by Chris Burnett